wp-plugins/coming-soon-page/readme.txt

 == Description ==

 It's not easy to create coming soon page for WordPress without coding knowledge.
-That's why our team do his best to help WordPress users to create coming soon pages easily and quickly.Our coming soon plugin is the best way to create better coming soon page.
+That's why our team do his best to help WordPress users to create coming soon pages easily and quickly.Our coming soon and Maintenance mode plugin is the best way to create better coming soon page.
-Coming soon plugin will add some great features to your coming soon page.
+Coming soon and Maintenance mode plugin will add some great features to your coming soon page.

 ### Features of Coming soon and Maintenance mode plugin